Noise shaping: In digital audio

 750 Hz sinusoidal tone sampled at 48 kHz and quantized to 4 bits with no dithering and no noise shaping.
 This process introduces periodic rounding error with period 64 samples, seen in the frequency domain as harmonics which reach as high as −40 dB with respect to the reference tone.

 The same pure tone with triangular dither but no noise shaping.
 Note that the overall noise power has increased, but no frequencies reach higher than −60 dB.

 The same pure tone with triangular dither and noise shaping.
-Note that the noise is lowest (−80 dB) around 4 kHz where the ear is the most sensitive.
+Note that the noise is lowest (−80 dB) around 4 kHz, where the ear is the most sensitive.

 Noise shaping in audio is most commonly applied as a bit-reduction scheme.
 The most basic form of dither is flat, white noise.
 The ear, however, is less sensitive to certain frequencies than others at low levels (see Equal-loudness contour).
-By using noise shaping the quantization error can be effectively spread around so that more of it is focused on frequencies that can't be heard as well and less of it is focused on frequencies that can.
-The result is that where the ear is most critical the quantization error can be reduced greatly and where the ears are less sensitive the noise is much greater.
+By using noise shaping, the quantization error can be effectively spread around so that more of it is focused on frequencies that can't be heard as well and less of it is focused on frequencies that can.
+The result is that where the ear is most critical, the quantization error can be reduced greatly and where the ear is less sensitive, the noise is much greater.
 This can give a perceived noise reduction of 4 bits compared to straight dither.
-So although 16-bit samples only have 96 dB of dynamic range across the entire spectrum (see quantization distortion calculations), noise-shaped dithering can however increase the perceived audio dynamic range to 120 dB.
+So, although 16-bit samples only have 96 dB of dynamic range across the entire spectrum (see quantization distortion calculations), noise-shaped dithering can, however, increase the perceived audio dynamic range to 120 dB.